Lunar-Dawn/areodin/src/general/glossary.md

 # Glossary

-A glossary of common terms that are used on this website
+A glossary of common terms that are used on this website and in Areodin.

 ### AE